aimms/user-guide/aimms-ide/CPLEX/Benders/CPLEX_Benders_-_Benders_Strategy.rst

-The strategies 'User' and 'Worker' require you to specify a decomposition; see the section :ref:`option-CPLEX-benders_decomposition`  for more information.
+The strategies 'User' and 'Worker' require you to specify a decomposition; see the section :ref:`CPLEX_Benders_Decomposition`  for more information.